Tandemz/tandemz.io/src/pages/en/pricing.md

             offerDetailLabel: Unlimited screener questions
             offerDetailSubiIems: []
           id: ''
+          offerdescription: For studies that can gather insight from most people
         title: Consumers
 ogtitle: Accessible testers recruitment with Tandemz
 ogdescription: Accessible testers recruitment with Tandemz